kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Custom Spans Don’t Arrive at the Backend, but Istio Spans Do

-**Cause**: Your SDK version is incompatible with the OTel collector version.
+**Cause**: Your SDK version is incompatible with the OTel Collector version.

 **Remedy**:

 1. Check which SDK version you are using for instrumentation.
-2. Investigate whether it is compatible with the OTel collector version.
+2. Investigate whether it is compatible with the OTel Collector version.
 3. If required, upgrade to a supported SDK version.

 ### Trace Backend Shows Fewer Traces than Expected